Church Rock uranium mill spill: Response

 At 6:00 am, a United Nuclear Corporation employee noticed the breach and suspended further discharge of tailings solution to the holding pond.
 By 8:00, a temporary dike had stopped the flow of residual tailings solution.

-Several days after the spill, the Indian Health Service and the Environmental Improvement Division of New Mexico warned local residents over the radio and with signs written only in English not to drink from, water livestock at, or enter the Puerco River.
+Several days after the spill, the Indian Health Service and the Environmental Improvement Division of New Mexico warned local residents by radio and with signs written in English not to drink from, water livestock at, or enter the Puerco River.
 However, many Navajo people in the area speak only Diné Bizaad, an Athabaskan language spoken by 150,000 people on the Navajo Nation.

-The states of Arizona and New Mexico failed to make their residents immediately aware of the dangers of radiation.
-United Nuclear Corporation employees were dispatched to warn Navajo-speaking residents downstream in accordance with a state contingency plan, but not until a few days after the spill.
-The Navajo Nation asked the governor of New Mexico, Bruce King, to request disaster assistance from the US government and have the site declared a disaster area, but he refused, an action that limited disaster relief assistance to the Navajo Nation.
+The states of Arizona and New Mexico did not immediately make their residents aware of the dangers of radiation.
+Not until a few days after the spill were United Nuclear Corporation employees dispatched to warn Navajo-speaking residents downstream in accordance with a state contingency plan.
+The Navajo Nation asked the New Mexico governor Bruce King to request disaster assistance from the US government and have the site declared a disaster area, but he refused, an action that limited disaster relief assistance to the Navajo Nation.

 Although the New Mexico Environmental Improvement Division said the spill's "short-term and long-term impacts on people and the environment were quite limited", ponds of uranium-contaminated water lined the Puerco River and seeped into wells.
 United Nuclear denied claims that the spill caused livestock deaths, even though harm to the Navajo economy (which was dependent on the sale of mutton) was claimed.
 The company issued this statement through an attorney: "We just don't know of any substance to those claims.
 Some people aren't going to be satisfied no matter how thoroughly you show it."
-Navajo Tribal Council's vice president Frank Paul said of the worst spill in US history, "Somehow, United Nuclear Corporation was permitted to locate a tailings pond and a dam on an unstable geologic formation.
+Navajo Tribal Council's vice president Frank Paul said of the worst spill in US history: "Somehow, United Nuclear Corporation was permitted to locate a tailings pond and a dam on an unstable geologic formation.
 Somehow, UNC was allowed to design an unsafe tailings dam not in conformance to its own design criteria.
 Somehow, UNC was permitted to inadequately deal with warning cracks that had appeared over two years prior to the date the dam failed.
 Somehow, UNC was permitted to continue a temporary dam for six months beyond its design life.
 Somehow, UNC was permitted to have a tailings dam without either an adequate contingency plan or sufficient men and material in place to deal with a spill.
 Somehow, UNC was permitted to deal with the spill by doing almost nothing."